AndyEveritt/ASMBL/README.md

 * Make a duplicate of the model body(s).
   * Select the body from the Browser menu on the left and `Ctrl+C`, `Ctrl+V`
   * Make sure both bodies perfectly overlaid.
+  * Both bodies should either be both inside or both outside a component.
+(Weird graphics happen otherwise).
 * Offset all the faces on the new body that you wish to machine.
   * Hide the original body to make selecting faces easier.
   * An offset amount of ~0.2-0.3 mm works well in my testing.
   * You do not want to offset any face you will not be able to machine, **ie the base**
+* Once you are done, hide the offset body and show the original body.

 <img src="docs/usage/images/fusion_fff_offset.png" width=480>